Please refer to the below criteria when applying to our program:

 Upon a favorable review of the above information you will be extended an invitation for an interview.
 Interviews are by invitation only.
 Your spouse/partner is invited to attend the optional tour and lunch on the day of your interview, but you must let us know at the time you set up your interview if there will be additional attendees.
 The interview process will be conducted in the morning and interviews are scheduled from October 17, 2017 to January 17, 2018.
 On the day of your interview, an optional tour of our primary hospitals can be arranged upon request.

 Interviews for the Rural Training track are two days long and are conducted on Tuesdays and Wednesdays.
 On the first day of your interview, Tuesday, you will interview with University and Denver Health faculty and residents.
 On your second day of the interview, Wednesday, you will meet with Rural Track faculty and staff in Fort Morgan.
-You will also tour the Colorado Plains Medical Center and learn more about the Ft.
-Morgan community.
+You will also tour the Colorado Plains Medical Center and learn more about the Fort Morgan community.

 Please direct any questions about the interview or schedule changes to: